 Setting up Redshift the even easier way

-At Panoply, we’ve built a cloud data warehouse solution that makes everything about setting up Redshift easier, faster and more streamlined.
-Panoply lives on top of Redshift and automates the annoying parts of data ingestion, Redshift cluster configuration and warehouse maintenance.
+At Panoply, we’ve built a cloud data platform that makes setting up your storage and connecting your data sources incredibly streamlined.
 In this tutorial, we’ll run through setting up a Panoply cloud data warehouse, loading your data, and querying your data using our built-in SQL editor.

 Once you’ve set up your Panoply cloud data warehouse, you can start loading your data.
 Head to the Data Sources pane on the left side of your Panoply dashboard.
 Then select Add Data Source in the upper right.
 Next, you’ll see a page listing a number of different potential data sources: